OrbitLama/Signup_automationn/README.md

 This project automates the signup process on Authorized Partner Signup Page using Selenium WebDriver.
 The automation covers:

--Flling signup forms
+→Flling signup forms
--OTP verification (auto-fetch from Yopmail)
+→OTP verification (auto-fetch from Yopmail)
--Agency details
+→Agency details
--Professional experience
+→Professional experience

 Verification and preferences including file upload

 Prerequisites
--Python 3.10+
+→Python 3.10+
--Selenium 4.x
+→Selenium 4.x
--Firefox 117 or Chrome latest version
+→Firefox 117 or Chrome latest version
--GeckoDriver (for Firefox) or ChromeDriver (for Chrome) -Internet connection
+→GeckoDriver (for Firefox) or ChromeDriver (for Chrome) →Internet connection

 Setup